Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 ![](assets/readme_images/README.008.png)

-The Top 5 Buttons are used as "onclick" functions within the html, passing the 5 different key value variables for my object through the "initMod" function.
+The Top 5 Buttons are used as "onclick" functions within the html, passing the 5 different key value variables for my object ("campsites") through the "initMod" function.
-The initMod function extracts only the required values from my object by using a filter method to update the global variables to be used by the subsequent funstions.
+The initMod function extracts only the required values from my object by using a filter method to update the global variables to be used by the subsequent functions.
 <br/><br/>

 ### Google Maps <a name="g_map"></a>